Finance and General Purposes Committee terms of reference

 undertake strategic monitoring of the University’s overall financial position;

-approve budgeted capital expenditure in excess of £750K and up to £3M;
+approve business cases for budgeted capital expenditure in excess of £750K and up to £3M;

 write off bad debts in excess of 100K and up to £750K;